nigels-com/glew/README.md

 Snapshots may contain new features, bug-fixes or new OpenGL extensions ahead of tested, official releases.

+[glew-20190928.tgz](https://sourceforge.net/projects/glew/files/glew/snapshots/glew-20190928.tgz/download) *GLEW 2.2.0 RC2: New extensions, bug fixes*
 [glew-20181010.tgz](https://sourceforge.net/projects/glew/files/glew/snapshots/glew-20181010.tgz/download) *GLEW 2.2.0 RC1: New extensions, bug fixes*

 ## Build

 It is highly recommended to build from a tgz or zip release snapshot.
 The code generation workflow is a complex brew of gnu make, perl and python, that works best on Linux or Mac.
+The code generation is known to work on Windows using [MSYS2](https://www.msys2.org/).
 For most end-users of GLEW the official releases are the best choice, with first class support.

 ### Linux and Mac

 #### Using GNU Make

+GNU make is the primary build system for GLEW, historically.
+It includes targets for building the sources and headers, for maintenance purposes.

 ##### Install build tools